 But always remember:

-No matter how great the talent or efforts are, something just take time: You can’t produce a baby in one month by getting nine women pregnant.
+No matter how great the talent or efforts are, something just takes time: You can’t produce a baby in one month by getting nine women pregnant.

 It takes time for investment values to build up – it doesn’t happen overnight.
-Just add children take time to grow into adults, businesses take time to grow in value.
+Just add children take the time to grow into adults, businesses take the time to grow in value.

 If you’re wondering how you can start your first investment then you lucky today because that’s what I’m going to deliver now.

 Probably, you may have also searched it in Google but frustrated with the results (even did I, when I was in the stage that you’re in now)

 This induced me to write a blog post so that you can follow a perfect roadmap instead of just reading scraps here and there on the web which is not much meaningful to beginners.

 Answer is divided into four sections (I’ll keep it short)

 - Get started with a broker (short process to find a broker)